×

 Food as Self care

-by | Apr 10, 2017 | Blog, Healing, Healthy Foods, healthy living, Lifestyle | 0 comments
+by | Feb 24, 2025 | Blog, Healing, Healthy Foods, healthy living, Lifestyle | 0 comments

 What does self care through food and eating look like?

-Food and eating is fundamental for survival, yet so many of us develop a really complicated relationship with (often) both.
+Food and eating is fundamental for survival, yet so many of us develop a really complicated relationship with both.
 The most basic needs can become neglected, ignored and / or abused.

 We somehow forget how to nourish and care for ourselves, in the most basic way – with food.
+Or perhaps we are trained from a young age that our hungers don’t matter?

-When we think about self care we may think about massages, hot baths and fancy retreats.
+When we think about selfcare we may think about massages, hot baths and fancy retreats.
 We may forget about the importance to care for ourselves, as well as our bodies in a kind compassionate way, often because we get too busy caring for everybody else’s needs!

 We simply cannot pour from an empty cup.
 Even though many of us like to think so…

-So back to self care and food.
 What does it look like when I take care of myself in the most nourishing way possible, using food?

 First of all (re)learning to recognise the subtle cues of hunger and then HONOUR them (i.e eat!) is important.
 Even vital!
 Just like making susre we get adequate sleep and water, we need to feed our bodies if we want them to function well.
 Or perhaps function at all…